 - Submit your official SAT and/or ACT scores here.

 - Submit your essay here.

-- Essay instructions: describe your career or educational goals, and how your success might benefit others.
+- Essay instructions: describe your educational goals, and how your success might benefit others.
 Your essay should be between 750 – 1,000 words.